rafosorio/iks-workshop/_docs/getting-started/navigation.md

 ###### 3. Import labpages.zip

-The Github repository that you cloned earlier contains zip file called `labpages.zip` (do not unzip the file unless you need to modify it).
+The Github repository that you cloned earlier contains a zip file called `labpages.zip`.
+(Do not unzip the file unless you need to modify it.)

 ![import pages](../images/labfiles.png)